FAMILIES AND COMMUNITY SAFE

 Hispanic or Latino may include cases from any race.

-Infected with COVID-19 when Hispanics are 53.80% of the population in Fresno County.
+Infected with COVID-19 when Latinos are 52.6% of the population in Fresno County.
 The death rate for Latinos is 10% higher than the rate for all Californians.

 Asian may include cases from people of the Far East, Southeast Asia, or the Indian subcontinent.